-Many claim that it was manufactured by Ferrania in Italy, considered to be the biggest source for private label film stock.
-Ferrania was the supplier of Solaris film in the USA and ExtraFilm in Europe.
-They exited the film business around 2009.
+Many claim that the ExtraFilm product was manufactured by Ferrania in Italy, who was considered to be the biggest source for private label film stock.
+Ferrania was the supplier of Solaris film in the USA and apparently ExtraFilm in Europe.
+Ferrania exited the film business around 2009.
 More about the company can be found on Wikipedia.

 Through much of the 1990’s, I used a great deal of this film myself.
 The film was low cost and the family was satisfied with the quality of the pictures printed from the film.